Inside a Restoration Project: Step-by-Step with EAS Environmental

 • Fire damage restoration with soot cleaning, smoke odor removal, and surface sanitization.

 Since this specific project consisted of both fire damage mitigation and asbestos abatement, the cleanup consisted of more than just abatement level cleaning.
 For asbestos abatements, every surface is HEPA vacuumed, wiped down with a disinfectant, and HEPA vacuumed again.
-We then fogged the whole apartment with a safe, odor-neutralizing mist, and set up Hydroxyl generators to break down and eliminate odor-casing molecules.
+We then fogged the whole apartment with a safe, odor-neutralizing mist, and set up Hydroxyl generators to break down and eliminate odor-causing molecules.

 Step 5: Final Air Clearance and Close-Out